Etihad Airways is having a busy 2025 after launching flights to 10 new destinations at the start of the year and adding other routes since.

 Abu Dhabi to Algiers, Algeria

-Launching: November 7 (Etihad)
+Launching: November 7 (Etihad Airways)

-Etihad will have four weekly flights connecting Abu Dhabi and Algiers on Mondays, Wednesdays, Fridays and Sundays.
+Etihad will have four weekly flights connecting Abu Dhabi and Algiers, on Mondays, Wednesdays, Fridays and Sundays.

 The capital city is known for its mix of French colonial and North African influences, seen in its architecture, food and culture.
 There’s also the Casbah, a Unesco World Heritage site known for its narrow streets, historic homes and traditional markets.